Merubokkusu/Discord-S.C.U.M/docs/using/fetchingGuildMembers.md

 This algorithm can definitely be made a lot better so have at it.
 The brute forcer example is just there to help you get started.

 #### How many members can I fetch?
-- no member-viewing perms
+- if no member-viewing perms
   - a limit is posed if many users have the same nickname & username (but different discriminators).
 Only the 1st 100 members will be able to be fetched.
 There's no known way to include the discriminator # in the search.
   - also, in order to query users with fancy characters in their username/nickname, the op8 brute forcer needs to be slowed down (cause, more characters to search)
-- member-viewing perms
+- if member-viewing perms
   - no limit.
 You can fetch all the members:
     ```python
     @bot.gateway.command